liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 The Message Boards portlet offers many configuration options.
 They are straightforward to use and are the reason why this portlet is a full-featured forum application for your web site.
 To get started, add a Message Boards portlet to your site.
-Once it is added, click the *Menu* icon in the portlet's title bar and click *Configuration*.
+Once it is added, click the *Options* icon in the portlet's title bar and click *Configuration*.
 There are two rows of tabs.
 The first tab in the top row is titled *Setup*.
 This is where you can configure the application the way you want it to behave on your site.

 ### General